Raising Drug-Free Kids

 Child Trends – A guide to assessing and increasing school engagement

-Drugs, Brains, and Behavior: The Science of Addiction – a research page from National Institute on Drug Abuse
+Drugs, Brains, and Behavior: The Science of Addiction – a research page from the National Institute on Drug Abuse

 Heroin: What Parents Need to Know – facts on heroin from KidsHealth.org

 Lock the Cabinet – A movement to encourage adults to take all precautions to avoid prescription drug abuse by children

 PA Stop – a website from The Commonwealth Prevention Alliance designed to educate Pennsylvanians about the risks of prescription painkiller and heroin use, the relationship between painkiller and heroin use, and what to do when you need help.

 Stop Medicine Abuse – Dedicated to informing parents of teens abusing over-the-counter drugs like cough syrup.
 The website includes prevention tips, slang terms, and a blog from “Five Moms” on key topics.